orxfun/orx-parallel/examples/wasm/tsp/vanilla/README.md

 The same structure works for other parallelizable Rust workloads too.
 The important part is the separation: keep the algorithm in Rust, keep the wasm layer thin, and keep the UI focused on orchestration.

+For the practical build flow, jump to [Building a browser UI with `orx-parallel`](#building-a-browser-ui-with-orx-parallel).

 ## Project responsibilities

 ### `computation/`